 - Pillow Weight: refers to the weight of the contents of the pillow, specified in ounces.

 - Pillow Fill: refers to the content or material inside the pillow.

 - Pillow Tick: refers to the cover or outside of the pillow.
 A tick specification will include both its content (50/50 poly/cotton) and its thread count, specified in warp (vertical yarns) and weft (horizontal yarns), such as 76/56, which is the number of threads in a square inch.

 - Pillow Edging: refers to the type of stitch used to close the pillow and join the seam together.
 Most institutional pillows have a surged overlock stitched edge, which is designed to withstand commercial use.

-Your first decision in selecting a hospitality pillow is to determine what size; standard, queen, or king, to order.
+Your first decision in selecting a hotel brand pillow is to determine what size; standard, queen, or king, to order.
 Today, many properties are using standard pillows throughout their property: one on a twin, two on a full and queen, and three or four on a king.